nopnop2002/esp-idf-w25q64/README.md

 There is a example to build a FAT file system on External SPI FLASH Memory is available [here](https://github.com/espressif/esp-idf/tree/master/examples/storage/ext_flash_fatfs).
 The ESP32's onboard FLASH is 4MByte, and you can reserve up to about 3MByte of storage on the onboard FLASH.
 With the large capacity SPI FLASH Memory, you can add a large amount of storage.
-You can access FLASH Memory using C standard library functions.
+You can access FLASH memory using C standard library functions such as fopen/fread/fwrite/fclose.